Credit for Training

 · To educate and train students in areas of procedural and substantive law which are fundamental to the paralegal profession.

 Application for Admission

 To join the University of Great Falls/Army Judge Advocate General’s Legal and Paralegal Studies Program a prospective student must first apply for and be admitted to the University of Great Falls.
 Application for admission can be completed on-line by going to the University of Great Falls web page at www.ugf.edu.
-Those applicants who have preliminary questions or need assistance with the application process can obtain help by contacting Ms. Toni Ivy, the University of Great Falls/Army Judge Advocate General’s Legal and Paralegal Studies Program Point of Contact person in the University’s Admissions Office.
-Ms. Ivy can be reached by e-mail at firstname.lastname@example.org or by phone at (406) 791-5227.
+Those applicants who have preliminary questions or need assistance with the application process can obtain help by contacting the Admissions Office by email at firstname.lastname@example.org or by phone at (406) 791-5202.